Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming

-The MISDP implementation~\eqref{prob:MMVL20MISDP} or~\eqref{prob:MMVL20MISDP2} of the considered MMV problem can be directly solved by a general purpose MISDP solver such as SCIP-SDP~\cite{gallyFrameworkSolvingMixedinteger2018,matterPresolvingMixedIntegerSemidefinite2023,hojnyHandlingSymmetriesMixedInteger2023}.
-The SCIP-SDP solver provides two efficient approaches based on the widely used branch-and-bound method and cutting-plane method, respectively.
-Both the branch-and-bound and the cutting-plane approaches admit an improved scalability in the case of a large problem dimension, compared to the simple brute-force search on the integer variables.
-Compared to this setting, the branch-and-bound method, even if terminated early, provides an optimality assessment of the obtained solution by the gap between the lower and upper bounds of the optimal value.
-The branch-and-bound and the cutting-plane approaches require iteratively either solving continuous SDP relaxations or the computation of an eigendecomposition for the construction of cutting planes~\cite{gallyFrameworkSolvingMixedinteger2018}.
-Hence, the SCIP-SDP solver may also become computationally demanding with the increase of the problem dimension due to the increase of both the number of required nodes in the branch-and-bound tree and cutting planes and the computational complexity of each subproblem.
+The MISDP implementation~\eqref{prob:MMVL20MISDP} or~\eqref{prob:MMVL20MISDP2} of the MMV problem can be directly solved by a general purpose MISDP solver such as SCIP-SDP~\cite{gallyFrameworkSolvingMixedinteger2018,matterPresolvingMixedIntegerSemidefinite2023,hojnyHandlingSymmetriesMixedInteger2023}.
+The SCIP-SDP solver provides two efficient approaches based on the widely used branch-and-bound method and cutting-plane method.
+Both approaches admit an improved scalability for large problems compared to the simple brute-force search on the integers.
+Compared to this setting, the branch-and-bound method, even if terminated early, provides an optimality assessment of the solution by the gap between the lower and upper bounds of the optimal value.
+Both approaches require iteratively either solving continuous SDP relaxations or the computation of an eigendecomposition for the construction of cutting planes~\cite{gallyFrameworkSolvingMixedinteger2018}.
+Hence, the SCIP-SDP solver may become computationally demanding with the increase of the problem dimension due to the increase in the number of required nodes in the branch-and-bound tree and the number of cutting planes.

-In contrast to solving the MISDP reformulation exactly, in~\cite{pilanciSparseLearningBoolean2015}, the authors present a low-complexity method for obtaining a good approximate solution in the case with a single measurement vector, which is based on the randomized rounding (RR) technique.
-The method can be generalized to the MMV case and it consists of two main steps, namely, the interval relaxation and the randomized rounding, which is outlined in Algorithm~\ref{algo1}.
+In contrast to solving the MISDP exactly, a low-complexity method for obtaining a good approximate solution in the case with a single measurement vector is presented in~\cite{pilanciSparseLearningBoolean2015} based on the randomized rounding (RR) technique.
+The method can be generalized to the MMV case and it consists of two main steps, namely, interval relaxation and randomized rounding, which is outlined in Algorithm~\ref{algo1}.